SIMPLE TIPS FOR HEALTHY EATING (+ FREE MEAL PLAN PRINTABLE)

 - Cut down on salt and use herbs and spices to add flavour and seasoning instead.

 - If your kids don’t want to eat their vegetables don’t stress.
 Offer it up again over several mealtimes and take it slow.
+Here are some tips you might like to try!

 - Eat a good breakfast because it will set you up for the day and you (and the kids) will concentrate better at work and school.